electronicgore/PythonTwitchBotFramework/README.md

 # PythonTwitchBotFramework with Soundboard

+**NOTE: this readme is for the soundboard only!
+The upstream readme for the whole bot is [here](https://github.com/electronicgore/PythonTwitchBotFramework/blob/master/README_upstream.md)**

 This is a fork of [PythonTwitchBotFramework](https://github.com/sharkbound/PythonTwitchBotFramework) that adds the soundboard capabilities to the bot.
 This readme describes the functions specific to this fork; see the original readme and the [wiki](https://github.com/sharkbound/PythonTwitchBotFramework/wiki) in the upstream repo for info on how to install, set up, and use the bot.

 The soundboard currently integrates with the bot's own economy, but does not react to bits/subscriptions/channel points.